kubapeter/portfolio/Coursera Courses/Specializations/Programming in Java: A Hands-on Introduction/Java Basics: Selection and Iteration/Week 1/README.md

 ## Coding practice challenge

 >"In the code to the left, we see that there are a series of declared and initialized variables.
 Use these variables to print out a custom message to customers who open a chat client.
-Your output should look something like this:
+Your output should look something like this:"
->

 ```
 Hello!
 Today is Wednesday, May 4.
 The current wait time is 4 minutes.
 ```
->"